ayushgayakwad/spotfix/README.md

 # SpotFix
-Aim: A mobile app that crowd sources water-related problems from around a community, open sources data, etc. and display them on a map.
+## Aim: A platform that crowd sources civic-issues (water, electricity, construction and sanitation) from around a community, open sources data, etc. and display them on a map.

-Welcome to the SpotFix Problem/Complaint Reporting Dashboard!
+## Welcome to the SpotFix Problem/Complaint Reporting Dashboard!
 This website and application is designed to empower you, the public, to report any issues or concerns you encounter.
 We take every complaint seriously and strive to address them promptly and efficiently.

+## What's included:

+● SpotFix android app;

+● SpotFix real-time map;

+● SpotFix admin website;

+● SpotFix Twitter bot;

- Key Features:
+## Key Features:

  ● Simple and user-friendly interface: Report complaints with ease, using clear instructions and intuitive navigation.